Sam Byram: 2016–17 season

 On 29 July 2016, Byram made his first start and appearance of the season in a 2–1 defeat against Slovenian Domžale in the first leg of the UEFA Europa League third qualifying round tie.

 Nottingham Forest loan

 On 10 August 2018, Byram joined Nottingham Forest on loan for the remainder of the 2018–19 season.
 He made his debut for Forest on 14 August in the first round of the 2018–19 EFL Cup against Bury.
 The game finished 1–1 after 90 minutes with Forest going through to the second round 10–9 on penalties, one of which Byram scored for Forest.

 Norwich City

 On 16 July 2019, Byram joined Norwich City on a four-year deal for a reported £750,000.

 On 17 September 2022, Byram scored his first goal for Norwich when a shot from Teemu Pukki deflected off him and into the goal.

+On 5 May 2023, Norwich announced that Byram would leave the club at the end of the season following the expiry of his contract.

+Following Byram's release, he made three pre-season appearances for former club Leeds United ahead of the 2023–24 season.

+Return to Leeds United

+On 5 August 2023, Byram re-joined Leeds United, signing a contract until June 2024.

+Byram scored his first goal since returning to Leeds on 23 September 2023, a header in Leeds' 3–0 win over Watford.

+In June 2024, Byram's contract at Leeds was extended for a further year.

+Byram scored his only goal of the 2024-25 Championship season in the 10th minute of a 3-0 win against Luton Town on 27 November 2024.

+On 3 May 2025, Byram won The Championship title with Leeds United following a 2-1 victory over Plymouth Argyle at Home Park.

+His contract with Leeds expired at the end of June 2025.
+However, on 8 July he signed a new contract for the duration of the 2025–26 season.